rajeevgUCI/HalideToWasm/README.md

 ## Set up dependencies ##
 Install emscripten and activate the tools.
 See instructions [here](http://kripken.github.io/emscripten-site/docs/getting_started/downloads.html).

-Clone and build [my fork of the Halide library](https://github.com/rajeevgUCI/Halide).
-Instructions for building it is in the README for that repository.
+Clone and build [my fork of the Halide library](https://github.com/rajeevgUCI/Halide) and LLVM.
+Instructions for building both are in the README for the Halide repository.

-Clone and build [binaryen](https://github.com/WebAssembly/binaryen).
-Note: the 1.37.38 release was used for this demo.

 Clone and build [wabt](https://github.com/WebAssembly/wabt).
 Note: the 1.0.0 release was used for this demo.